UltraEngine/Documentation/CPP/Joint_SetLimits.md

 ## Remarks

-If both the minimum and maximum limits are set to zero, joint limits will be disabled.
+For hinge and slider joints, if both the minimum and maximum limits are set to zero, joint limits will be disabled.

+For ball and socket joints, the minimum limit will be used as a maximum cone angle, and the maximum limit will be used for the maximum twist angle.

+For ball and socket joints, if the minimum limit is set to zero and the maximum limit is set to 360, joint limits will be disabled.

 ## Example